EOEPCA/deployment-guide/docs/quickstart/processing-deployment.md

 * Get Job Status
 * Get Job Results

-The file `requests.http` describes the HTTP requests for the ADES OGC API Processes endpoint, and is designed for use with the Visual Studio Code (vscode) extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+The file `snuggs.http` describes the HTTP requests for the ADES OGC API Processes endpoint, and is designed for use with the Visual Studio Code (vscode) extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 Install in vscode with `ext install humao.rest-client`.

 The variables `@hostname` and `@domain` can be configured at the top of the file.